makestuff/dvr-rng/README.md

     mkws.sh my-workspace makestuff:dvr-rng
     export PROJ_HOME=$HOME/my-workspace

-Then assuming you have ModelSim in your `PATH`, you can run the tests:
+Then assuming you have ModelSim in your `PATH`, you can run all the tests:

     cd $PROJ_HOME/ip/makestuff/dvr-rng
     make test